Spenbert02/gcodeBuddy/README.md

 # gcodeBuddy

-gcodeBuddy is a python library intended to ease the process of writing, reading, and interpreting g-code files, particularly geared towards 3D printer g-code.
+gcodeBuddy is a python library intended to ease the process of writing to, reading from, and interpreting g-code files, particularly geared towards 3D printer g-code flavors like Marlin.

 ## Installation